Yan-Sidoryk/Unsupervised-Customer-Segmentation/README.md

 ## The Data

-For this assignment, you will be provided with two datasets containing information on customer demographics, spending habits, purchasing behavior, and historical transactions.
-Your task is to perform customer segmentation and identify distinct groups of customers based on their shared characteristics.
+For this assignment, there are two datasets containing information on customer demographics, spending habits, purchasing behavior, and historical transactions.
+The task is to perform customer segmentation and identify distinct groups of customers based on their shared characteristics.
 The two datasets are named:

 - `customer_info.csv`
 - `customer_basket.csv`